 This review is a compendium of much of that work.
 The paper recapitulates the experiments of his laboratory, and also summarizes some deeper bioinformatics.
 The experimental work is outlined in great detail.
 An impressive long summary is given of experiments to prove that the results are not artifacts.
 And yet, by giving this long list, this summary has the appearance of being defensive.
 There also are ‘bumps’ , such as the failure to obtain clear results with the ‘mutants’ of the peptide motifs.
 And there is always the philosophical problem of ‘the absence of evidence of an artifact is not evidence of absence’.
 Although the work described is well done and rigorously thought through, Carter et al’s strong enthusiasm for their work on the peptides gives a sense of bias.

-He views the work as providing a challenge to the RNA World hypothesis.
+The section entitled “Bioinformatics evidence from multiple sense/antisense alignments” impressed me.
+Carter has great strength in this sort of analysis and presents an excellent update and extension of the earlier RO work.
+Likewise, the section of the Discussion entitled “Urzymology has…the RO hypothesis” is an excellent point-by-point of the state of affairs on the informatics side.
+I was quite impressed by the depth of this recapitulation.He views the work as providing a challenge to the RNA World hypothesis.
 I found this viewpoint somewhat curious.
 For myself, the two lines of thinking can by harmonized in a straightforward way, by an extension of the idea first described in Figure 2 of a rather obscure publication (Henderson, B. S. and Schimmel, P. (1997).
 RNA-RNA Interactions Between Oligonucleotide Substrates for Aminoacylation.
 Bioorgan.
 Med.
 Chem.
 5: 1071-1079.)
 In that publication, the authors suggest that ribozymes first aminoacylated small RNAs, and then these aminoacyl RNAs formed clusters that brought together the activated amino acids to form peptides.
 I can imagine some of these peptides eventually associated with the ribozymes and enhanced their catalytic activities.
 I would also imagine that these peptides could be related in some way to the ones that Carter and his students have so well studied.
 Whether or not these ideas are correct, my main point is that Carter et al. have nothing to gain by attempting to provide a contrast with the RNA World hypothesis.
 Their work stands well on its own merits.